Extra Large Medium: Reception

 "Extra Large Medium" was broadcast on February 14, 2010, in the United States as part of the animation television night on Fox.
 It was preceded by an episode of The Simpsons, and Family Guy creator and executive producer Seth MacFarlane's spin-off, The Cleveland Show.
 It was followed by MacFarlane's second show American Dad!.
 The episode was viewed by an estimated 6.42 million viewers, according to the Nielsen ratings, despite airing simultaneously with the 2010 Winter Olympics on NBC, Undercover Boss on CBS and Extreme Makeover: Home Edition on ABC.
 The episode also acquired a 3.2/8 rating in the 18–49 demographic beating The Simpsons, The Cleveland Show and American Dad!, in addition to significantly edging out all three shows in total viewership.
 The episode's ratings were slightly up from the previous episode, "Dial Meg for Murder".

 Reviews of the episode were positive, citing the episode as "a pleasant surprise."
 In a simultaneous review of the episodes of The Simpsons and American Dad! that preceded and followed the episode respectively and The Cleveland Show, Emily VanDerWerff of The A.V.
 Club commented that she felt that the Chris plot line was "hung together in a way the storylines usually don't on this show," adding that, "I'll give the show points for both degree of difficulty and pulling off something I didn't think it would."
 In the conclusion of her review, VanDerWerff rated the episode as a B−, beating only The Cleveland Show episode "Buried Pleasure".
 In a slightly less positive review, Ramsey Isler of IGN gave the episode a 7.7 out of 10, and began his assessment of the episode by stating, "This one will certainly get some politically correct Down syndrome advocates all riled up, but Family Guy is nothing without a little controversy."
 Isler went on to call the plot "uneven in quality," but with "some moments that could be in the Family Guy 'greatest hits' archive."
 Television critic Jason Hughes of the TV Squad called the Abbott and Costello joke "hilariously appropriate", and stated that the episode's portrayal of a person with Down syndrome was "refreshing."

 On July 8, 2010, the episode's song entitled "Down Syndrome Girl" was nominated for a Primetime Emmy Award for Outstanding Music and Lyrics at the 62nd Primetime Emmy Awards.
 Series creator Seth MacFarlane and composer Walter Murphy were nominated for their work on the song's lyrics and music.
-On July 24, 2010, MacFarlane gave a live performance of the song at the 2010 San Diego Comic-Con International, to an audience of nearly 4,200 attendees.
+On July 24, 2010, MacFarlane gave a live performance of the song at the 2010 San Diego Comic-Con, to an audience of nearly 4,200 attendees.
 At the Creative Arts Awards on August 21, 2010, "Down Syndrome Girl" lost to the USA Network series Monk.